obvios/fetch-recipes-app/README.md

 Ensure you have an active internet connection for the initial download of the Kingfisher package and for the app to fetch data and images.

 # Focus Areas: What specific areas of the project did you prioritize?
 Why did you choose to focus on these areas?
-1. Architecture
-I chose to focus on setting up a Clean Architecture to establish boundaries, ensure single responsability, and emphasize testability.
+1. Architecture: I prioritized setting up a Clean Architecture to establish clear boundaries, maintain single responsibility, and emphasize testability.
+With a clear separation of concerns, the project becomes more scalable and maintainable, which I believe adds long-term value.
-I believe that by setting up the project with clear seapration of concerns it will make it easier to scale and maintain.

 # Time Spent: Approximately how long did you spend working on this project?
 How did you allocate your time?
 I spent approximately 6-7 hours total.
 I spent the first quarter of this time creating the technial design document and defining what the different components of the app